friendly-bits/geoip-shell/README.md

 - All scripts perform extensive error detection and handling.
 - Verifies firewall rules coherence after each action.
-- Automatic backup of the firewall state (optional, enabled by default).
+- Automatic backup of geoip-shell state (optional, enabled by default).
-- Automatic recovery of the firewall in case of unexpected errors.
+- Automatic recovery of geoip-shell state after a reboot (a.k.a persistence) or in case of unexpected errors.
 </details>

 ### **Efficiency**:
-- Optimizes geoip blocking for low memory consumption or for performance, depending on user preference.
+- Utilizes the native nftables sets (or, with iptables, the ipset utility) which allows to create efficient firewall rules with thousands of ip ranges.

 <details><summary>Read more:</summary>

+- With nftables, optimizes geoip blocking for low memory consumption or for performance, depending on user preference.
+With iptables, automatic optimization is implemented.
+- Ip list parsing and validation are implemented through efficient regex processing which is very quick even on slow embedded CPU's.
+- Implements smart update of ip lists via data timestamp checks, which avoids unnecessary downloads and reconfiguration of the firewall.
+- Uses the "prerouting" hook in kernel's netfilter component which shortens the path unwanted packets travel in the system and may reduce the CPU load if any additional firewall rules process incoming traffic down the line.
 - Supports the 'ipdeny' source which provides aggregated ip lists (useful for embedded devices with limited memory).
-- Implements smart update of ip lists via data timestamp checks, which avoids unnecessary downloads and reconfiguration of the firewall.
-- With nftables, utilizes native nftables sets which allows to create efficient firewall rules with thousands of ip ranges.
-- With iptables, utilizes the ipset utility which allows to create efficient firewall rules with thousands of ip ranges.
-- List parsing and validation are implemented through efficient regex processing which is very quick even on slow embedded CPU's.
-- Scripts are only active for a short time when invoked either directly by the user or by the init script/reboot cron job.
+- Scripts are only active for a short time when invoked either directly by the user or by the init script/reboot cron job/update cron job.

 </details>